Cuprate/cuprate/misc/DESIGN.md

 #### Transaction

 Responsible for validating transactions.
 This is able to handle one or more transactions at a time to benefit from batching verification where we can, currently only bulletproofs(+) is able to be batched. monero-serai already has the API to allow batch verification of bulletproofs(+).
 Also accepting multiple transactions will also allow us to use a thread-pool like `rayon` to parallelize verification that can't be batched.

-Transaction verification will be split into 2 sections: hard and soft.

-##### Hard:
-If a transaction fails this, the node will reject the transaction completely including in blocks.

-##### Soft:
-If a transaction fails this, the node won't broadcast the transaction but will allow it in blocks.

-This is to make it easy to do things like stopping transaction with too large extra fields and making transactions follow a standard decoy selection algorithm (this isn't planned) without the need for a hard fork.

----

-### Syncer

-The syncer will be responsible for syncing the blockchain after falling behind.
-It will utilize many of the components we have discussed, a new tower::Service is needed though `The block downloader`.

-#### The block downloader

-This will be responsible for finding the chain tip and getting blocks from peers, it does no verification* and simply gets the next block.

-(*) some verification may be done here just to see if the block we got is the one we asked for but TBD.

-The syncer will call the block downloader to get the chain-tip then it will call for the next batch of blocks, when it has this batch it will send it to the block verifier, which will return if the blocks are valid, if they are we add them to our blockchain.

 ---

 ### Database

 The database interface will abstract away the underlying database to allow us to easily swap out the database for a different one, this makes it possible to performance test different databases for our workload, which we plan to do.
 Initially we plan to go with
 MDBX, a database similar to LMDB which is used in monerod.

 We plan to investigate the database schema for optimisations as well, so our schema will more than likely be different than monerods.

 Cuprate will interact with the database though a tower::Service providing another layer of abstraction, the service will make use of the database interface abstraction.
 This allows us to make use of towers middleware for the database and makes the database conform to the API of the rest of the node.